Vascular surgery: Arterial dissections

 The artery wall is composed of three concentric layers: the intima, media and adventitia.
 In general, an arterial dissection is a tear in the innermost layer of the arterial wall that makes a separation which allows blood to flow, and collect, between the layers.
 Arterial dissections include: an aortic dissection (aorta), a coronary artery dissection (coronary artery), two types of cervical artery dissection involving one of the arteries in the neck – a carotid artery dissection (carotid artery), and a vertebral artery dissection (vertebral artery), a pulmonary artery dissection is an extremely rare condition as a complication of chronic pulmonary hypertension.

 Whereas cardiac surgeons are usually in charge of managing type A dissections, type B dissections are typically managed by vascular surgeons.
 The most common risk factor for type B aortic dissection is hypertension.
 The first line treatment for type B aortic dissection is aimed at reducing both heart rate and blood pressure and is referred to as anti-impulse therapy.

 Should initial medical management fail or there is the involvement of a major branch of the aorta, vascular surgery may be needed for these type B dissections.
 Treatment may include thoracic endovascular aortic repair (TEVAR) with or without extra-anatomic bypass such as carotid-carotid bypass, carotid-subclavian bypass, or subclavian-carotid transposition.

 Visceral artery dissection

 Visceral artery dissections are arterial dissections involving the superior mesenteric artery, celiac artery, renal arteries, hepatic artery and others.
 When they are an extension of an aortic dissection, this condition is managed simultaneously with aortic treatment.
-In isolation, visceral artery dissections are discovered incidentally in up to a third of patients and in these cases my be managed medically by a vascular surgeon.
+In isolation, visceral artery dissections are discovered incidentally in up to a third of patients and in these cases may be managed medically by a vascular surgeon.
 In cases where the dissection results in organ damage it is generally accepted by vascular surgeons that surgery is necessary.
 Surgical management strategies depend on the associated complications, surgical ability and patient preference.